-Stephenson Smart's business structure planning service can help grow your business.
+Stephenson Smart’s business structure planning service can help grow and flourish your business, while maximizing your profit.

 We have particular expertise in the tax treatment of Limited Companies versus unincorporated structures, such as partnerships and sole traders.
 We can also advise on share structures and if there are different shareholders, consider whether a Shareholders’ Agreement may be beneficial.